syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Auto-Complete.md

 ![AutoCompleteSource](Auto-Complete_images/Auto-Complete_img1.png)

-N> Default value of AutoCompleteMode property is None.
-So running the control without specifying this property will not show any suggestions.
-Detailed information about AutoComplete modes will be provided in next section.
+N> The default value of the AutoCompleteMode property is None.
+So, running the control without specifying this property will not show any suggestions.
+The detailed information about the AutoComplete modes will be provided in the next section.

-## AutoComplete Mode
+## AutoComplete mode

 The suggestions can be displayed in several ways.
-TextBoxExt supports the following modes of autocomplete,
+The TextBoxExt supports the following modes of AutoComplete:

-1. None
+* None
-2. Suggest
+* Suggest
-3. Append
+* Append
-4. SuggestAppend
+* SuggestAppend

 The default value of AutoCompleteMode is None.

 ### Suggest

 The filtered suggestions are displayed in a drop-down list.
 Users can pick an item from the list.

 {% highlight xaml %}